1. Good Academic Standing

-a.
-A student placed on academic probation at any time during his or her law school career must comply with the following obligations to be allowed to continue his or her legal education at the law school:
+b.
+Requirements of student on probation.
+A student placed on academic probation must comply with the following obligations to be allowed to continue his or her legal education at the law school:

-2. The Associate Dean for Academic Affairs or his or her designee will offer the student information regarding the student’s necessary grade point average to avoid academic dismissal and, working with the student, will develop an education plan designed to maximize the student’s chance of avoiding academic dismissal.
+ii.
+The Associate Dean or his or her designee will offer the student information regarding the student’s necessary grade point average to avoid academic disqualification, as well information about academic resources.

 c.
+Financial aid considerations.
 A student placed on academic probation should also consult with the Office of Financial Aid if that student receives financial aid.

 3. Academic Disqualification

-a.
-A student who has received notice that he or she is to be academically disqualified may petition the Academic Standards Committee for readmission and permission to continue his or her studies on academic probation for the following semester, or such period as the Academic Standards Committee deems appropriate.
+b.
+Right of petition for reinstatement; exceptions.
+Except as set forth below, a student who is academically disqualified under paragraphs 3(a)(i), 3(a)(ii), or 3(a)(iv), may petition the Academic Standards Committee for reinstatement and permission to continue his or her studies on academic probation for the following semester, or such period as the Academic Standards Committee deems appropriate.

-c.
-The petition must allege facts that meet each of the standards referred to in paragraph i. below.
+ii.
+The petition must allege facts that meet each of the standards referred to in paragraph 3(e) below.

 i.
 Extraordinary circumstances contributed to his or her inability to meet the academic requirements of the law school;

 ii.
-The student’s failure to meet the standards for continuing his or her studies does not indicate a lack of capacity to complete the program of study and, in fact, the student possesses that capacity; and
+The student’s failure to meet the standards for continuing his or her studies does not indicate a lack of capacity to complete the program of study or to pass the bar exam and, in fact, the student possesses that capacity; and

 iii.
 The circumstances resulting in the student’s academic disqualification have been remedied or no longer exist.